 Murder of Parihar brothers in J&K aimed at reviving Hizbul

-New Delhi, May 16: The National Investigation Agency has filed a chargesheet in connection with the murder of Anil Parihar, the state secretary of the Jammu and Kashmir, BJP.
-He was murdered along with his brother Ajeet Parihar at Kishtwar, Jammu and Kashmir on November 1 2018 by terrorists of the Hizbul Mujahideen.
+New Delhi, May 16: The National Investigation Agency (NIA) has filed a chargesheet in connection with the murder of Anil Parihar, the state secretary of the Jammu and Kashmir, BJP.
+He was murdered along with his brother Ajeet Parihar at Kishtwar, Jammu and Kashmir on November 1, 2018, by terrorists of the Hizbul Mujahideen.

 The NIA had arrested Nisar Ahmed Shaikh, Nishad Ahmed Bhat and Azad Hussain.
 The trio had provided logistic support to Osama Bin Javed, Haroon Abbas Wani and Zahid Hussain, the three killers of the Parihar brothers.